Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/say.md

 When using a handover, such as to a live agent, you can choose who receives the message from the virtual agent:

-- User and Agent — both the end user and the human agent will receive the message.
+- User and Agent — by default, both the end user and the human agent will receive the message.
 - User only — the end user will receive the message.
 - Agent only — the responsible human agent will receive the message.